Power, Politics and Social Change: Understanding Everyday Life

 Why is the world the way it is?
 Do we act as individuals with free will or do we follow social structures that we have no control over?
 Why are societies unequal and why do these inequalities persist?
 How is social change possible?

-Social theory tackles these ‘big questions’ and addresses some of the most challenging social issues today.
-Through studying social theory and reflecting on everyday experiences, students will learn how social theory helps us question what we usually take for granted.
-This course proposes that all our social actions are based on an understanding of how society works, and it is much more difficult to act strategically as an individual "to preserve or change the world" without an idea about how things are and why.
-In other words, social theorists have developed arguments that allow us to better understand ourselves, our actions, and the current political, economic, and social transformations around us.
+This course tackles these ‘big questions’ and addresses some of the most challenging social issues today.
+Discussing topics ranging from power, poverty, gender, class and race inequality to education and mobility, social theorists of the past and present have taught us to question what we usually take for granted.
+Students will engage with social theorists’ works to better understand our own actions and the current political, economic and social transformations around us.
 Why are some groups more powerful than others?
 How does social mobility work?
-Who has ‘a right to the city’?
-To examine these questions, we will read some of the most important classical and contemporary social theorists, including Karl Marx, W.E.B.
+Why does racial inequality persist?
+In short, this course proposes that all our social actions are based on an understanding of how society works, and it is much more difficult to bring about social change without an idea about how things are and why.
+As a foundation to debate contemporary social issues, we engage among others, with the works of Karl Marx, W.E.B.
 DuBois, and Pierre Bourdieu.
-Through in-class discussion, group projects, and movies, we will first learn about these thinkers’ lives, elaborate their key arguments, and discuss their relevance to society and our own actions today.
+Through in-class discussion, group projects, and movies, we will learn about these thinkers’ lives, elaborate their key arguments, and discuss their relevance to society and our own actions today.

 We then employ these concepts to analyze our everyday life.
-Drawing on fieldtrips in Providence and students’ personal experiences and knowledge of the world, we will connect theoretical ideas to the most challenging social issues today.
+Drawing on fieldtrips in Providence, contemporary topics and students’ personal experiences and knowledge of the world, we will connect theoretical ideas to the most challenging social issues today.
 For instance, how does Bourdieu lead you to understand your educational experience so far?
 How does Marx help us to interpret social movements today?
-How would DuBois think about globalization?
+How can DuBois help us think about racial violence?
 In sum, this course will give students a profound introduction to sociology and stimulate critical thinking about complex social problems today.

 This course is designed to challenge our assumptions about the world and lead students to question what we usually take for granted.
 Thus, by the end of this course, students should: